angelinx-h/background-process-mcp/README.md

 #### Or install manually:

 Go to `Cursor Settings` -> `MCP` -> `Add new MCP Server`.
 Name it `backgroundProcess`, use `command` type with the command `npx @waylaidwanderer/background-process-mcp@latest`.

+Or with a fixed port, use: `npx @waylaidwanderer/background-process-mcp@latest --listen-port 31337`

 </details>